Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 A 1-on-1 and a customer sales meeting need completely different properties and a completely different body weight.

-- Sales call: "Customer name," "deal status," "decision process," "key stakeholders" matter most.
-The body is mostly "their concerns" and "what we send next"
+- Sales call: "Customer name," "deal status," "decision process," "key stakeholders" matter most

-- Standup: Needs "agenda tag" and "note taker."
-Decisions and ToDos are the point
+- Standup: agenda tags and a note-taker.
+Decisions and to-dos are the point

-In other words, jamming everything into one universal template gives you one that's "a little short" for every scene.
+Jamming everything into one universal template gives you something that's "a little short" for every scene.

 - Search stays clean because everything is in one DB